dtcenter/METplus/docs/Users_Guide/glossary.rst

    LINE_TYPE_LIST
      Specify the MET STAT line types to be considered.
-For TCMPRPlotter, this is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  MakePlots, StatAnalysis, TCMPRPlotter